rakitaj/intro-to-computation/book-notes.md

 ```
 Python uses an internal repreesntation called floating point to represent not integer numbers.

+## Floating point
+Think of floating point as a pair of numbers.
+The first is the significant digits of the number (like chemistry if that analogy helps) and the second is the exponent multiplier.

+From the book an example in the decimal system (not binary) is the number **1.949** It can be represented by **(1949, -3)** which expands to **1949 x 10^-3** and is equal to **1.949**.
+If this number had 2 signifigant digits it would be **(19, -1)** would expand to **19 * 10^-1** and be equal to 1.9

+It's harded to figure out the binary equivilant.

+## Polynomials
+The degree is the exponent, the degree of the polynomial is the largest exponent.
+Newton-Raphson aka Newton's method

+# 4: Functions, scoping, and abstraction
+Functions allow us to change our programs from long sequences of instructions to small pieces of reusable and composable code.
+Along with if/else statements and while/for loops they are the fundamental building blocks of programs.

+Scoping is what allows us to call a function times with different values for the parameters.
+The parameters we call a function with have their values bound to that instance of the function so you can call the same function with a different set of values.

 # Python cheat sheet
 **In Python whitespace is important!!
 It's part of the syntax.
 Bad whitespace can and will cause a program to not execute.**